- The average cost of car insurance in Rhode Island is $2,061 a year or $172 per month, based on our data analysis.

 This comprehensive guide to buying car insurance for Rhode Island drivers is based on data research and expert advice from CarInsurance.com’s team of insurance analysts and editors.
 We spent countless hours doing the homework for you and analyzed rates for various driver demographics to show you what you can expect to pay.

-Keep reading to get a clear idea of how car insurance in Rhode Island works and how much coverage you need.
+Keep reading to learn how car insurance works in Rhode Island and how much you need.

 How much is car insurance in Rhode Island?